AC221: Financial Accounting

 BA476: Machine Learning for Business Analytics (formerly MK476)

-Pre-requisite: MK323.
+Pre-requisite: QM222 or BA222, and CS108 or CS111.
 This course introduces students to machine learning techniques that can be used to analyze business data.
 Through a series of lectures and projects, students will learn about modern machine learning algorithms, how to use these algorithms in the R programming language, derive actionable insights from data, and effectively communicate their findings to a business audience.
 The goal of the course is to bridge the gap between managers and data-scientists by creating an understanding of modern analytics methods, and the types of business problems to which they can be applied.
 No prior programming skill are required.
+4 cr.

 Executive Skills Seminars